 7. Take Cholesterol-Lowering Medication

 While conventional medicine sees this as a first-line effort, cholesterol-lowering medications are sometimes needed for extremely high cholesterol.
-In my experience, people are almost always able to control their cholesterol through natural methods, such as dietary alterations, except in the case of familial hypercholesterolemia (a genetic defect which means the body is unable to remove LDL cholesterol from the bloodstream).
-People with this disorder have a much higher risk of heart disease and are not able to lower cholesterol levels without synthetic help.
-(25)
+In the case of familial hypercholesterolemia (a genetic defect which means the body is unable to remove LDL cholesterol from the bloodstream), one has a much higher risk of heart disease and is not able to lower cholesterol levels without medication.

 - Statins: These work to lower LDL cholesterol levels and moderately improve triglyceride and HDL cholesterol numbers.